 We could all use a few more vegies in our diet.
-Sure, you could munch on carrot sticks, but there is a far tastier (and far less boring) way – use a vegetable flour mix to bake delicious goodies that also happen to be good for you.
+Sure, you could munch on carrot sticks, but there is a far tastier (and far less boring) way – use a PomPom Paddock vegetable flour mix to bake delicious goodies that also happen to be good for you.
 Win-win!

 PomPom Paddock cauliflower flour mix is the perfect fix for those of us who want to up our daily vegie intake.
 It’s also ideal for gluten-intolerant folk who still want to enjoy the good things in life, and long-suffering parents of picky eaters.
 The mix is the ideal cup-for-cup substitute for plain flour that’s packed with magnesium, potassium, iron, calcium, protein and fibre.
 Plus it contains no gluten (and is approved by Coeliac Australia).
 It’s also free from wheat, dairy, soy, GMOs, artificial preservatives, flavours and colours.

 PomPom Paddock was created by Sydney-based Lorraine Sarayeldin.
 She was inspired by her young daughter’s love of cauliflower, which she adorably called “pom poms”.
 At first Sarayeldin began making cauliflower rice and pizza bases for her daughter, but then realised that there could be an easier way.
 Rather than spending hours grating endless cauliflowers, why not create a cauliflower flour mix?

-“I thought, well, let’s take from that and add the light-heartedness and the playfulness of the pom pom along with celebrating what comes from the paddock, or the earth, and that’s how I got to the name of PomPom Paddock,” she says.
+“I thought, let’s take from that and add the light-heartedness and the playfulness of the pom pom along with celebrating what comes from the paddock, or the earth, and that’s how I got to the name of PomPom Paddock,” she says.

 Working with a food technologist, Sarayeldin spent several years perfecting her formula before launching PomPom Paddock in October of last year.